RedisLabs/redislabs-docs/content/platforms/guides/using-kustomize.md

 metadata:
   name: test
 spec:
+  nodes: 1
   redisEnterpriseNodeResources:
     limits:
       cpu: 1
-      memory: 3Gi
+      memory: 4Gi
     requests:
       cpu: 1
-      memory: 3Gi
+      memory: 4Gi
 EOF
 ```

-When we created the resource, we need to repeat the prolog metadata so that kustomize can match our resources.
+In this example, the cluster resource must repeat the prolog metadata so that kustomize can match our resources.
 At minimum, we need the apiVersion, kind, and metadata.name.

 As before, we need to tell kustomize about our resources via a kustomization.yaml file.
 In this case, we need to tell kustomize what to do with our variant of cluster.yaml.
-In this case, we want to patch the base cluster.yaml via a strategic merge of properties:
+Specifically, we want to patch the base cluster.yaml via a strategic merge of properties:

 ```
 cat << EOF > dev/kustomization.yaml